RadialDevGroup/ombudsman/developer_lead/DEVELOPER_LEAD_GUIDE.md

 * Check the error logs (Rollbar/Sentry) for anything new or critical.
 Add items to Pivotal Tracker if needed.

-* Check Freckle to see the hours spent on the project during the sprint.
+* Check Noko to see the hours spent on the project during the sprint.
 If too much/too little seems to have been used for where you are in the sprint, notify the team.

 * Check Pivotal Tracker